Schizolaena microphylla

 Schizolaena microphylla is a tree in the family Sarcolaenaceae.
 It is endemic to Madagascar.
 The specific epithet microphylla means 'small leaves'.

 Description

 Schizolaena microphylla grows as a tree up to 10 m tall, exceptionally up to 25 m.
 Its leaves are elliptic to ovate or roundish in shape and are hairy on the underside.

 Distribution and habitat

 Schizolaena microphylla is known only from the central regions of Vakinankaratra and Amoron'i Mania.
 Its habitat is subhumid forests from 1000–2000 m altitude.

-Some subpopulations of the trees are within protected areas.
+Conservation

+Schizolaena microphylla has been assessed as vulnerable on the IUCN Red List.
+Its habitat is threatened by wildfires, mining, grazing, and logging, including for firewood.
+However, the species is present in the protected areas of Ibity and Itremo.